dschust-r/review_ms_mem_prot/README.md

 All contributions have to be made via this GitHub repository, using Manubot.
 Please check out [the manubot demo manuscript](https://github.com/manubot/try-manubot) to practice contributing.

 Edit the sections in the /content directory and create a pull request describing your additions or changes.
 Before pull requests are merged, there must be at least one affirmative review.
-If there is any unaddressed criticism or disapproval, a I (Dina Schuster) will determine how to proceed and may wait for additional feedback.
+If there is any unaddressed criticism or disapproval, I (Dina Schuster) will determine how to proceed and may wait for additional feedback.

 Use the **Issues** section to discuss potential figures, papers, or changes to the general structure of the manuscript.